 The Kansas Board of Regents adopts this Statement on Free Expression to reaffirm the System's long-held commitment to full and open inquiry and discourse, and the robust exchange of ideas and perspectives by students enrolled in our State Universities and present on our State University campuses.
 The principles of freedom of speech and freedom of expression in the United States and Kansas Constitutions, in addition to being legal rights, are essential to achieving the three-part university mission to deliver a high-quality academic experience for our students, engage in meaningful and productive research, and provide other valuable public services for the benefit of our local communities, the State of Kansas, the nation, and the world.
-The purpose of this Statement is to express our continuing dedication to these principles and to maintain our campuses as environments where the open exchange of knowledge and expression of ideas furthers our mission.
-This Statement generally concerns student expression in non-academic situations; it does not attempt to address the rights of non-students or students' academic work within the classroom setting.
+The purpose of this Statement is to express our continuing dedication to these principles and to maintain our campuses as environments where the open exchange of knowledge and expression in non-academic situations; it does not attempt to address the rights of non-students or students' academic work within the classroom setting.